raziel2001au/dgx-trellis2/README.md

 ./Miniconda3-latest-Linux-aarch64.sh
 ```

 After installing _conda_ restart your _bash_ or _ssh_ session.
-If miniconda was installed successfully, it will automatically load the 'base' environment by default.
+If conda was installed successfully, it will automatically load the 'base' environment by default.
 If you want to disable this behaviour, run:
 ```
 conda config --set auto_activate_base false
 ```